 One of the guys in our group got very sick last night, pretty similar to how I felt the night before.
 At one point this morning, he thanked me for being the first one to throw up on the trip.
 That’s rather embarrassing, but I’ll take one for the team.

 I fucking made it!

 Sage advise, but it didn’t make the hike up any easier because it wasn’t just physically tough, it was mentally tough.
 I wanted so badly to sit down after every step, wanted to apparate and be anywhere else.
-The trek up seemed never ending and always getting higher, farther away.
+The trek up seemed never ending, getting higher and farther away with every step forward.

 Chewing coca leaves and draining our water, we made slow progress to 4200 mts.

 Look at we happy babies at Dead Woman’s Pass.

 I could feel all the food I ate for lunch—chicken, green beans, eggs, potatoes, pasta—compounding in my intestines awkwardly as if they have never done such a thing before.
 With each step I felt everything become more compact.
 I detail this because it means I am on the mends; that I can eat and digest food like a normal person again.
 I also detail this because it’s what I thought about during the final stretch to Dead Woman’s Pass.

 The trek down to the campsite took about two hours.
 At the first bathroom/ outhouse I saw, I sprinted and my three girls went ahead without me.
 I’m sure the walk through lush mountains on my own would have been enjoyable, but our guide, Ever, waited for me to finish in the bathroom.